Gunnar Fatland

-Gunnar Fatland (born 9 November 1946 in Kvinnherad) is a Norwegian politician for the Conservative Party.
+Gunnar Fatland (born 9 November 1946 in Kvinnherad Municipality) is a Norwegian politician for the Conservative Party.

 He was elected to the Norwegian Parliament from Rogaland in 1985, and was re-elected on two occasions.

-On the local level Fatland was mayor of Strand during the term 1979-1983, and then became a member of the executive committee of Strand municipality council from 1983 to 1987.
+On the local level Fatland was mayor of Strand Municipality during the term 1979-1983, and then became a member of the executive committee of Strand municipality council from 1983 to 1987.
 From 1983 to 1987 he was also a deputy member of Rogaland county council.

 Outside politics he mainly worked as a banker.
 He was a member of various public boards and committees, and of the local sports club in Tau.